sevvara/ethics_fall2025/_casestudy/03-activity.md

 ---

-## Class Discussion & Reflection
+## Discussion Questions & Reflection

-Use the results from your activity to answer the following questions.
-These move from your personal experience to broader ethical implications.
+These questions guide you through three levels of analysis: your own experience → design choices → the larger ethical problem.

-### 1. The Personal Experience (Reflection)
+## 1. Personal Experience (Reflection)
-* **Reaction Time:** Compare your reaction time on the "Good" banners vs. the "Dark Pattern" banners.
-How much longer did it take you to find the "Reject" button?
-* **Frustration:** Did you feel a moment of hesitation or annoyance when the button wasn't where you expected? [cite_start]Researchers call this "cognitive fatigue"[cite: 51].
-Why do you think designers intentionally create this feeling?
+**Reaction Time:**
+- How did your reaction time differ between clearly labeled banners and banners designed with dark patterns?
+- Were you slower when the “Reject” button was hidden or visually de-emphasized?

+**Frustration or Hesitation:**
+- Did you feel annoyance, confusion, or hesitation when the interface didn’t behave as expected?
+ Research on cognitive fatigue shows that extra effort in navigating consent banners pushes people toward quicker acceptance.

+ Why might designers intentionally rely on this effect?

-### 2. Analyzing the Design (Application)
+## 2. Analyzing the Design (Application)
-* **Identify the trick:** Look at the banners you failed to reject.
-Which specific dark pattern tricked you? [cite_start]Was it a color highlight (Visual Interference) or confusing language (Framing)?[cite: 37, 38].
+**Identify the Dark Pattern:**
+For any banners you failed to reject, what design element influenced your choice?
+- Was it color highlighting of the Accept button?
+- Was it ambiguous wording like “Agree & Continue”?
+- Was the Reject option hidden behind multiple layers?

+**Default Bias:**
-* **The "Default" Bias:** If you were in a hurry to read a news article, would you have taken the time to reject these cookies?
-How does the "path of least resistance" shape our online privacy?
+If you were trying to quickly access a news article or complete a task, would you realistically take the extra time to reject tracking?
+How does the “path of least resistance” shape decisions about privacy?

-### 3. The Ethical Dilemma (Critical Thinking)
+## 3. The Ethical Dilemma (Critical Thinking)**
-* **Informed Consent:** The GDPR requires consent to be "freely given." [cite_start]If a design makes rejecting cookies 5x slower than accepting them, is the user's choice actually free?[cite: 30].
-* [cite_start]**Structural Consent Failure:** Richards & Hartzog argue that we are experiencing "structural consent failure"[cite: 55].
-Based on this activity, do you agree that the entire system of banner consent is broken?
-What would a truly ethical alternative look like?
+- Is Consent Really “Freely Given”?
+Regulations like the GDPR require that consent be voluntary and easy to withdraw.
+If rejecting cookies consistently requires more effort than accepting them, can we say users are freely choosing?

+**Structural Consent Failure:**
+ Some scholars describe today’s consent system as a form of **structural consent failure**,  a system that appears to offer choice but is built so that meaningful refusal is difficult.
+ Based on your experience in the activity, do you agree?
+ What would an ethical alternative to the current banner system look like?